 Day 33 - La Crosse to Mauston WI

 Weather: Mid 60s to start.
-Upper 70s to end.
-Winds out of the NW.
-Rain.
+Low 70s to end.
+Winds out of the SSW.

 Highlights of the day:

 We headed out of La Crosse on two-lane farm roads.
 Sound familiar?
 And guess what we saw….
 Corn, soybeans, cows, and some horses.
+Oh and sandhill cranes!
+That was new and we hope to see more tomorrow.
 It was very pleasant.
-Winds were mostly behind us and we all flew into the first SAG stop in the town of Sparta.
+Winds were cross to rear quartering and we all made good time into the first SAG stop in the town of Sparta.
 Sparta is the self-professed capital of bicycling in the US.
 I’m not quite sure why other than an amazing rail trail and a really big penny-farthing with Ben Cycling perched on its seat.
 Quick side bar, penny-farthing is the old fashioned bicycle with a really large front wheel and a tiny back wheel.
 Its name comes from the British coins, penny and farthing, and their relative sizes.
 Who knew??

 Out of Sparta we entered the Elroy-Sparta bike trail.
 It’s one of the first rail trail projects in the US.
 The trail is packed gravel, but the surface is as good or better than some of the roads we’ve ridden.
-It runs through woods, often under a full canopy of trees, and well away from roads.
-We walked our bikes through up to three converted railway tunnels (see weather note above), one of them over a mile long.
+I should clarify that it was mostly packed except when we rode through some newly repaired sections of the trail.
+In those areas, it was a little soft and a little more fun for those with narrower tires.
+The trail runs through woods, often under a full canopy of trees, and well away from roads.
+We walked our bikes through two converted railway tunnels, one of them over a mile long.
 Bikes are walked because the tunnels don’t have lights.
 Riders carry flashlights to find their way.
 Some of us geeks quoted the King of the Dead from the third book of the Lord of the Rings, proclaiming that “The dead do not suffer the living to pass” as we entered the cool dark cavern.
 Others just shook their heads at us and walked on.